AlgoCompSynth/CLAMS/CLAMS-devel/cforth_platformio/README.md

 1. Run './1_setup.sh`.
 This will

     a.
-Removing the PlatformIO cache `$HOME/.platformio`.
+Remove the PlatformIO cache `$HOME/.platformio`.

     b.
 Create and activate a fresh virtual environment `$HOME/platformio_venv`.